HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 [Compared to 2022](https://almanac.httparchive.org/en/2022/media#fig-15), PNGs are compressed about 10% more; WebPs are compressed about 8% more; and JPEGs are compressed around 5% more.
 It's hard to know exactly what the causes are here, but we hypothesize that it’s the result of wider adoption of two things: modern encoders, which provide more bang for the buck, and automated image-processing pipelines, which ensure that every image that makes its way to a user has been well-compressed.

 The one format that bucked this trend was AVIF.
 The median AVIF’s bits-per-pixel went up from an even 1.0 in 2022 to 1.4 bits per pixel in 2024 – an *increase* of 40%.
 Funnily enough, we hypothesize the same root cause.
-The current, diverse crop of AVIF encoders is likely making different quality/filesize tradeoffs, sacrificing less quality at default settings than AOM's official libavif encoder was, two years ago.
+The current, diverse crop of AVIF encoders is likely making different quality/filesize tradeoffs, sacrificing less quality at default settings than AOM's official libavif encoder was two years ago.

-We have no idea why GIFs got significantly more efficient.
-But we do know why they are so much less compressed than all of the other formats.
-Our query is per pixel, and it does not take animated images into account, but many GIFs are animated\!
+We have no idea why GIFs got significantly more efficient, but we do know why they are so much less compressed than all of the other formats.
+Our query is per pixel, and it does not take animated images into account, though many GIFs are animated\!

 ### Gifs, animated and not

 How many GIFs are animated?
 28%
-*Percentage of GIFs that were animated on mobile. (data)*
+*Percentage of GIFs that were animated on mobile.*

+(data)

 When we separate the animated gifs out from the animated ones, we can see that the median *non*\-animated gif is much more reasonably compressed: